cwrc/NERVE/README.md

 > npm i<br>
 > npm run build-js<br>
 > npm run build-css<br>
-> cp -r public_html/ home/glassfish/glassfish5.0.1/glassfish/domains/domain1/docroot/nerve
+> cp -r public_html/ $GFSERVER/domains/domain1/docroot/nerve

+### 5. Link Client to Server
+In the client side of the app there a file 'assets/serverlocation'.
+This file contains the location of the web socket, the default value is 'ws://localhost:8080/NERVESERVER/NerveSocket', the 'localhost:8080' needs to be changed to the ip/name of your server.

 ## Notes
 ### Other commands of note